Click the button above to toggle between "Basic" and "Advanced".

 of the screen as time passes.

 Tracking a moon or planet or Sun keeps that object at the same point on or off screen.
-If you change planets using the Planet drop menu on the Control Panel, the tracked planet, not the Sun, will stay in the same place on or off screen. |
+If you change planets using the Planet drop menu on the Control Panel, the tracked planet, not the Sun, will stay in the same place on or off screen.
+Don‘t forget to set “Track” to “None” when done tracking!!
+Use the mouse wheel or touch to scroll the menu. |

-View Decimals | Slider and number box | Control the number of decimal places shown in the number boxes under View. | ||
+View Decimals | Number box | Number of decimal places shown in the number boxes under View. | |

 Refresh Interval | Number box | Interval between screen refreshed, in milliseconds.
 This is a base value.
-Actual value is this value / (zoom * time rate). | ||
+Actual time rate is this value / (zoom * time rate). | |

 Restore View Defaults | Button |